fulkast/flowdometry-meta/README.md

 `$ roslaunch flowdometry flowdometry.launch`

+The output of the flowdometry node is the low pass filtered forward longitudinal velocity which is available on the topic `longitudinal_velocity`

 ## Acknowledgements
 This project is heavily dependent on [Karl Pauwel's](http://www.karlpauwels.com/) implementation of phase-based optical flow (robust to photometric errors) in CUDA.
 He shared the optical flow implementation (`low_level_vision` and `utilities`) in a ROS metapackage for object tracking called [simtrack](https://github.com/karlpauwels/simtrack).